brianliu97/brianliu97.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at MIT ORC advised by Professor Rahul Mazumder.
-I am broadly interested in the intersection of optimization and statistical machine learning.
+I am a third-year PhD candidate at the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
+I work at the intersection of statistical machine learning and discrete optimization and develop methods to make popular ML algorithms interpretable.